Yanran1123/CIS3260/README.md

   + Location: Room 100-S, J. Mack Robinson College of Business, [Map](https://github.com/zhitaoyin/CIS3260/blob/master/Pic/ClassroomLocation.PNG)

  + **Assignment**:
   + Assignment is designed to (1) reinforce stduents' understanding of the key concepts of programming, and (2) develop students' capabilities to correctly apply these concepts to create, debug, execute, and test well-designed and readable applications in Java.
-Thus, assignments will be graded (See **4.
-Grading Policy** for details.)
   + All assignments will be posted on this website (see **5.
 Schedule** for details).
   + Each student is expected to complete and submit his or her assignments in the allocated time (see **5.
 Schedule** for details).
+All assignments will be graded (see **4.
+Grading Policy** for details).
   + ***No late submission of an assignment will be accepted.
 An assignment that is past due date will be given zero.***
   + All files must be submitted through the corresponding assignment dropbox in [iCollege](http://icollege.gsu.edu), see [the instruction of how to submit a file to iCollege](Doc/iCollegeInstruction.md).
   + ***Submission through email is not accepted***.